Trainings on variety of sports related topics provided by ABSO.

-This training goes into the relationship and role of parents in sports.
+This workshop goes into the relationship and role of parents in sports.
 More specifically, the training will highlight the benefits, responsibilities, impacts, and attitudes of parents when their children play sports.
-The training will highlight the overarching responsibilities of being a parent of an athlete, as well as the reasons why so many athletes’ parents are so (often, overly) involved in their children’s sports.
+The workshop will highlight the overarching responsibilities of being a parent of an athlete, as well as the reasons why so many athletes’ parents are so (often, overly) involved in their children’s sports.
 Also, the impact of the way that parents act at sporting events and the consequences of their actions.
 Strategies top tips and suggestions for parents to have a healthy and positively involvement.

 Game Over – The Transition

 Career transition is an extremely challenging stage in life for anyone involved.
 It comes with its ups and downs both mentally and physically.
 When athletes transition out of sports, it is often an overwhelming journey as they feel a loss of their identity.
 Athletes are trained to see themselves as winners who follow a specific routine in their daily life.
 This familiar pattern breaks when they transition from athletics and into another unexplored area of their life.
 While any change is difficult to endure, this specific career transition can be more demanding for athletes.
-This training is designed to help athletes transition from athletics with more ease and confidence.
+This workshop is designed to help athletes transition from athletics with more ease and confidence.